 Course Typically Offered: Fall, Spring

 Teachers of young children apply developmentally appropriate early childhood teaching competencies under guided supervision in the campus Child Development Center or in a community early childhood program.
 Students use their practicum experience to connect theory and practice as they develop professional behaviors and build a comprehensive understanding of children and families.
 The course emphasizes child-centered, play-oriented approaches to teaching, learning, planning, and assessment.
+Formerly CHLD 270.
 C-ID ECE-210.

-CHLD 292: Internship Studies
+CDEV 292: Internship Studies

 Units: 0.5-14